Friday, March 06, 2015

 ESC, Inc. is available to prepare sponsorship

-proposals, review proposals, create media releases
+proposals, review proposals, and create media

-and sales contact letters along with providing
+releases and sales contact letters along with

-sponsorship consultation.
-Saxton has more than 40
+providing sponsorship consultation.
+Saxton has more

-years' experience in motorsports sponsorship, public
+than 40 years' experience in motorsports

-relations and promotion.
+sponsorship, public relations and promotion.

 THE MEDIA SEEMS TO BE FORGOTTEN